 If you represent a marketing services or web development agency of any kind, and wish us to work on a project for one of your clients but wish us to contract directly with that client, then a contract, subject to agreement, will exist between your client company and Big Lessons Ltd, and you acknowledge that we are free to conduct and further develop a direct relationship with that client without reference to you, and without compensation or commission of any kind being payable.
-In such a case, we agree that we will not seek to sell to your client services, other than copywriting, which they have at any time previously purchased from you.
+In such a case, we agree that we will not seek to sell to your client any services, other than copywriting, which they have at any time previously purchased from you.

 5) The work we do for the fee we agree

-Our standard pricing model is intended to be one of ‘locked pricing’.
+Our standard pricing model is intended to be one of ‘fixed pricing’.
 This means that once we’ve agreed the fee, we aim to support the copy until you are entirely happy with it, without any further fee being due.
 This includes rewriting from scratch after you have viewed the initial draft, if you feel that that is what you’d like us to do, and are able to present a reasonable case for this being necessary.

 In order to avoid the possibility of this policy being abused, the service of which you are contractually assured for the fee we agree is defined as and limited to: preparation of first draft; submission of first draft; integration of your feedback to allow preparation of second draft; submission of second draft.